Canadian immigration and refugee law

 Canadian immigration and refugee law concerns the area of law related to the admission of foreign nationals into Canada, their rights and responsibilities once admitted, and the conditions of their removal.
 The primary law on these matters is in the Immigration and Refugee Protection Act, whose goals include economic growth, family reunification, and compliance with humanitarian treaties.

+As a result of the 1991 Canada-Quebec Accord, Quebec gained full selection process for economic migrants within the province's borders.
+As of 2023, between 50 and 60 percent of permanent residents born abroad are chosen by Quebec authorities, with the national government selecting the rest.

 Former legislation and policy

 Canada has had laws and regulations governing the admission of immigrants since 1869, two years following Confederation.

 The following is a timeline of the former Canadian legal system, both federal and provincial, as it relates to immigration: